estif0/estif0/README.md

 ## 🌟 Projects

 ### 1. **🧠 Brainf-ck Interpreter**
-An efficient interpreter for the Brainf**k programming language.
+A simple and efficient interpreter for the Brainf**k programming language.
 - **✨ Features:** Handles parsing and execution of Brainf**k code with memory optimization.
 - **🛠 Tech Stack:** Python
 - **🎨 Purpose:** A fun exploration into the workings of esoteric programming languages.